Wednesday, December 14, 2016

 By José Alberto Hermosillo

-The beautiful cinematography by Sergio Armstrong("No," "The Club") starts its dramatic progression with the meanings of the colors.
-The palette of "Neruda" evolves beautifully.
-The contrast of color can be appreciated in the dark brown lobby of the Chilean Congress, in the city's bright yellow, and in the sepia tones of the countryside.
-Towards the climax, the film evolves into a deep blue, almost purple color of the port exteriors.
-The cinematography works well in the story's resolution, which is more lavish at the display of the bright-white light of the snow and the sharp colors of Neruda’s exile in Paris.
+The stunning cinematography by Sergio Armstrong (“No,” “The Club”) begins its dramatic progression with the significance of colors.
+The palette of “Neruda” evolves beautifully.
+The contrast of colors can be seen in the dark brown lobby of the Chilean Congress, in the city’s bright yellow, and in the sepia tones of the countryside.
+Toward the climax, the film shifts to a deep blue, almost purple, representing the port exteriors.
+The cinematography complements the story’s resolution, which is more lavish with the bright white light of the snow and the vibrant colors of Neruda’s exile in Paris.

 Larrain added, “It’s complicated to put poetry in cinema.
 Poets describe our society as it is.”

-Pablo Larrain, director, José Alberto Hermosillo film critic, Festival in LA ©2016
+Pablo Larrain, director, José Alberto Hermosillo, film critic, Festival in LA, ©2016

 Related Articles: